 – At the present time we have thirty five teaching staff and three administrative staff.

-– In the Summer term of 2014, Miss Gemma Price became the new Head of Service.
+– In the Summer term of 2014, Mrs Gemma Price became the new Head of Service.

 – Whilst Director of Studies, Paul Jarvis, commented that “the Music Centre is a very special place that has influenced the lives of countless youngsters, long may it continue”.